zb03/My-Cyber-Projects/README.md

 With a background that bridges IT support, customer service, and hands-on cybersecurity practice, I’m building a career rooted in investigation, defense, and digital problem-solving.

-I’ve worked directly with end-users, resolving hardware and software issues, configuring networks, and providing Tier 1+ support — experiences that gave me a strong foundation in real-world IT troubleshooting and customer-centered technical communication.
-As a former Technology Instructor at a public library, I also empowered community members to build confidence using tools like Adobe Creative Suite, Final Cut Pro, and 3D printing.
-Now, I’m channeling that creative-technical energy into cybersecurity.

 From standing up a home Active Directory lab to diving into SIEM tools and log analysis, I’m actively sharpening the skills I need to protect systems and support blue team operations in a SOC environment.

 ---